AOEpeople/Aoe_AttributeConfigurator/README.md

 ## Warning

 Work Draft.
 Currently nonworking.<br />

+Okay, it is working, but the part regarding the migration of Attributes is still a working draft.
+You may enable the Migration of Attributes in Adminhtml on your own risk.
 Generally, tampering with EAV Attribute Data is not without risk.
 We strongly recommend backing up your Database regularly and especially before using the Configurator!

 ## Facts